nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Test case: `deleteLesson 80`<br>
    Expected: No lesson is deleted.
 Error indicating index input is out of bounds and the acceptable range is shown in the response box.

-5. Test case: `deletePerson` <br>
+5. Test case: `deleteLesson` <br>
-   Expected: No student is deleted.
+   Expected: No lesson is deleted.
 Error indicating invalid command format is shown in the response box.

 ### Saving data